Szwendacz99/Securing-Linux-Containers/README.md

 after `:` separator, for example `--tmpfs /test:ro`, `-v /host/path:/container/path:ro`

-On Kubernetes to set base filesystem of a container to read-only, there is `readOnlyRootFilesystem: true` attribute in container security context, and to mount any volume as read-only, there is attribute `readOnly: true` in mount section.
+On Kubernetes to set base filesystem of a container to read-only, there is `readOnlyRootFilesystem: true` attribute in container security context.
+To mount any volume as read-only, there is attribute `readOnly: true` in mount section.